-- K4.1 Prescribing medicines only with adequate, up-to-date awareness of its actions, indications, dose, contraindications, interactions, cautions, and side effects; - K4.2 Potential for adverse effects and takes steps to avoid/minimise, recognise and manage them; - K4.3 Frameworks for medicines use as appropriate (e.g. local formularies, care pathways, protocols and guidelines); - K4.4 The use of generic medicines where practical and safe for the patient and knows when medicines should be prescribed by branded product; - K4.5 National frameworks for medicines use (e.g. NICE, SMC, AWMSG and medicines management /optimisation) to own prescribing practice;
+K4.1 Clear reasoning to support prescribing of medicines only with adequate, up-to-date awareness of its actions, indications, dose, contraindications, interactions, cautions, and side effects;

+K4.2 A critical appreciation of the potential for adverse effects and takes steps to avoid/minimise, recognise and manage them;

+K4.3 Systematic and critical understanding of frameworks for medicines use as appropriate (e.g. local formularies, care pathways, protocols and guidelines);

+K4.4 Clear reasoning to justify the use of generic medicines where practical and safe for the patient and knows when medicines should be prescribed by branded product;

+K4.5 Systematic and critical understanding of national frameworks for medicines use (e.g. NICE, SMC, AWMSG and medicines management /optimisation) to own prescribing practice;

-- K4.6 Accurate calculations relevant to prescribing and practical dosing; - K4.7 Potential for misuse of medicines; - K4.8 Up-to-date information about prescribed medicines (e.g. availability, pack sizes, storage conditions, excipients, costs); - K4.9 Electronic generation and legibly written, unambiguous and complete prescriptions which meet legal requirements; - K4.10 Use of systems necessary to prescribe medicines (e.g. medicine charts, electronic prescribing, decision support); - K4.11 Prescription of medicines that are unlicensed, 'off-label', or outside standard practice only if satisfied that an alternative licensed medicine would not meet the patient's clinical needs; - K4.12 Accurate legible and contemporaneous records and clinical notes of prescribing decisions; - K4.13 Communicating information about medicines and what they are being used for when sharing or transferring prescribing responsibilities/ information.
+K4.6 Accurate calculations relevant to prescribing and practical dosing;

+K4.7 A critical appreciation of the potential for misuse of medicines;

+K4.8 Up-to-date information about prescribed medicines (e.g. availability, pack sizes, storage conditions, excipients, costs);

+K4.9 Electronic generation and legibly written, unambiguous and complete prescriptions which meet legal requirements;

+K4.10 A critical appreciation of the use of systems necessary to prescribe medicines (e.g. medicine charts, electronic prescribing, decision support);

+K4.11 Clear reasoning to justify the prescription of medicines that are unlicensed, 'off-label', or outside standard practice only if satisfied that an alternative licensed medicine would not meet the patient's clinical needs;

+K4.12 A systematic understanding of the importance of accurate legible and contemporaneous records and clinical notes of prescribing decisions;

+K4.13 A critical appreciation of the importance of communicating information about medicines and what they are being used for when sharing or transferring prescribing responsibilities/ information.